ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 ### What's included?

-We included a version of Allegrograph with your Appliance that is tested to work with this version of the Appliance.
+We included a version of AllegroGraph with your Appliance that is tested to work with this version of the Appliance.
-The included Allegrograph is not necessarily the most recent version of the Allegrograph software.
+The included AllegroGraph is not necessarily the most recent version of the AllegroGraph software.

-If you want to upgrade your Allegrograph software to the most recent version, you can obtain that from the Franz, Inc. website.
+If you want to upgrade your AllegroGraph software to the most recent version, you can obtain that from the Franz, Inc. website.
-However, we can not guarantee the compatibility of the Appliance with the latest Allegrograph version.
+However, we can not guarantee the compatibility of the Appliance with the latest AllegroGraph version.

 ### How to switch the Configuration

-The Allegrograph was shipped in the distribution pre-configured to support the settings described here.
+The AllegroGraph was shipped in the distribution pre-configured to support the settings described here.

 Update the configuration file inside your Virtual Appliance (VA)